Bartholomew Roberts: Aftermath

 The battle continued for another two hours until Royal Fortune's mainmast fell and the pirates signaled for quarter.
 One member of the crew, John Philips, tried to reach the magazine with a lighted match to blow up the ship, but was prevented by two men.
 Only three pirates had been killed in the battle, including Roberts.
 A total of 272 pirates serving under Roberts had been captured during the battle; of these, 65 were former African slaves that Roberts had emancipated, and they were sold back into slavery.
 The remainder were taken to Cape Coast Castle, apart from those who died on the voyage back.
 54 were condemned to death, of whom 52 were hanged and two reprieved.
 Another twenty were allowed to sign indentures with the Royal African Company; Burl comments that they "exchanged an immediate death for a lingering one".
 Seventeen men were sent to the Marshalsea prison in London for trial, where some were acquitted and released.

 Of the captured pirates who told their place of birth, 42% were from Cornwall, Devon, and Somerset, and another 19% from London.
 There were smaller numbers from northern England and from Wales, and another quarter from a variety of countries including Ireland, Scotland, the West Indies, the Netherlands, and Greece.

 Captain Chaloner Ogle was rewarded with a knighthood, the only British naval officer to be honoured specifically for his actions against pirates.
 He also profited financially, taking gold dust from Roberts' cabin, and he eventually became an admiral.

 This battle proved a turning point in the war against the pirates, and many consider the death of Roberts to mark the end of the Golden Age of Piracy.

 Roberts' pirate code

 As recorded by Captain Charles Johnson regarding the articles of Bartholomew Roberts:

+Roberts' black flags

+In modern history, Roberts has been attributed a variety of black flags from description, however, only two are corroborated by period eyewitness reports, of which one might be two separate designs.

+One period eyewitness report is found in the Boston Gazette, 22 August 1720.
+It describes Roberts' Jolly Roger as “a Black Flag with Death's head and a cutlass in it”.
+This design is corroborated by a separate period eyewitness report, given by a William Matthew, as used during the battle of Trepassy harbour, 1720.
+He describes the flag as featuring “a death's head and an arm with a cutlass”.
+These two accounts could describe the same flag or two similar but separate designs.
+The swordarm was a common motif on naval flags at the time, among others, found on some Dutch bloody flags.

+A second black flag design of Roberts is also known from period eyewitness reports.
+This design was used onboard one of his consort ships, captained by James Skyrme, in the Battle of Cape Lopez (1722), and was described by British Royal Navy officer Chaloner Ogle, who defeated Roberts and Skyrme in the aforementioned battle, as “a black flag, having a white skeleton in it”.